 The conveyancing process begins when an offer is accepted on a property.
 If you’re not a First Time Buyer, you will probably be buying and selling.
 First Time Buyers might be making use of the government’s Help to Buy scheme to part-fund a purchase.

-As lenders will not deal with individuals, if you require or already have a mortgage you will need to instruct a solicitor to deal with your conveyancing.
+Lenders will not deal with individuals, so if you require or already have a mortgage you will need to instruct a solicitor to deal with your conveyancing.

 If you instruct us, we will provide you with our Terms of Business.
 This document states initial information including who will deal with your case and what our charges are.
 Once this is signed, we will contact the seller’s solicitor and inform them that we are acting for you.
 We’ll ask for the draft contract, title information and forms related to the property.